jonaspmeise/cvpraktikum/README.md

 Backgroundsubtractor2.py:

-  -Manually edit the link towards a video and a folder where the annotation for that video exist Tracking('...',0.5,'...)
+  -Manually edit the link towards a video and a folder where the annotation for that video exist (Constructor of class 'Tracking')

   -run with python